 Students who matriculate as a first-year day or first-year evening student can submit a request to switch divisions after their first year.
 Requests must be made in writing and should be submitted directly to the Dean of Student Affairs upon receipt of first-year grades for consideration.
 All changes in division are subject to approval by the Dean of Student Affairs.

-If the deferment request is granted, the admitted applicant is agreeing to the following terms and conditions:
+Deferred admission may be granted on a case-by-case basis.
+If a deferment is granted, the admitted applicant is agreeing to the following terms and conditions:

 - Not to apply to other law schools during the next admissions cycle